Why Is the Negotiation Stage Important?

 The negotiation process is a very professional and structured arrangement.
 Ensuring you get the right price for your business is an integral part of this journey, but maintaining a collaborative relationship with your buyer is just as crucial.
 Mutual trust and honest communication are taken very seriously amongst South Africans.
 Exhibiting a willingness to nurture a professional relationship that is defined by clear goals and open communication will result in a rewarding outcome for both parties.
 If a buyer identifies dishonesty or trickery, your relationship is unlikely to last, and any positive dynamics can be ruined.
 It could even result in legal implications like a court case.

-Listen carefully and remain focused, and always summarise meetings to clarify any misunderstandings, especially if you and your buyer may have a language barrier.
+Listen, remain focused and summarise your meetings so you have a paper trail in case you need to clarify any misunderstandings along the way - especially if you and your buyer have a language barrier.
 Be conscious of personal expressions and communications – everyone has different ways of taking risks, understanding time, and building agreements.
 You will not walk away with everything you wanted – that is what a negotiation is all about.

 Cooperate, but know your bottom line

-Find a deal structure that works for you
+Make sure the deal structure works for you

 Prepare and research your target business

-- Will the final sale be subject to the business’s performance?
+- Will the final purchase price be impacted by the current state of the business’s performance?

 Maintain a relationship built on integrity

-A buyer and a seller are equally responsible for maintaining a trustworthy relationship based on honest communication and compromise.
-While a win-win negotiation is an ideal outcome, it is not always possible.
-Information sharing is a sign of integrity amongst South Africans.
-You may want to avoid disclosing too much information to the seller, but if you hide information from someone to try gain an advantage, it could turn a possible partnership into a lengthy conflict.
+Information sharing is a sign of integrity amongst South Africans; however, you may want to avoid disclosing too much information to the seller.
+Likewise, if you hide information from someone to try gain an advantage, it could turn a possible partnership into a lengthy conflict.